 More millennials and people over 55 are choosing entrepreneurship

-The number of Canadians who are aged over 55 and starting their own business has tripled in the last twenty years.
-In 2000, there were only 1,900 new businesses started by people over 55 compared to nearly 5,900 in 2018.
+The number of Canadians aged over 55 starting their own business has increased substantially in recent decades.
+In 2000, there were only 1,900 new businesses started by people over 55, compared to nearly 5,900 in 2018 — a trend that continues to show older age groups participating actively in entrepreneurship.

-At the other end of the workforce spectrum are millennials and Generation Z, who are proving to lean toward entrepreneurship.
-In 2018, the younger generations accounted for a third of new entrepreneurs.
+At the other end of the workforce spectrum are millennials and Generation Z, who are also proving to lean toward entrepreneurship.
+In 2018, the younger generations accounted for about a third of new entrepreneurs

 The number of women entrepreneurs is growing in Canada

 Women are still less likely to become entrepreneurs than men.
-However, the trend is changing with women now representing 28% of all entrepreneurs compared to just 11% forty years ago.
-There were 241,000 women running their own businesses in Canada in 2018.
+However, the trend is changing, with women now representing about 18.4 % of majority‑owned businesses in Canada, up from earlier years.

-Also, in the last forty years, the number of women entrepreneurs has grown 3.1 times faster than the number of men starting a new business.
-Women are more likely to start a business in the service sector with education and health services being the most popular choice at 63.1% followed by accommodation and food services at 44.1%
+Also, in the last forty years, the number of women entrepreneurs has grown several times faster than the number of men starting a new business.
+Women are more likely to start a business in the service sector, with education and health services being a popular choice, followed by accommodation and food services.

-Immigrants are behind one in four new companies in Canada.
+Immigrants start one in four new companies in Canada.

 Statistics collected by BDC also show that immigrants to Canada are creating more net jobs per business and growing their companies faster than businesses owned by people born in Canada.